-Youth feel that the everyday, senseless, routine life and routine experiencing do not satisfy them and that there must be more sense to life than this.
-He/she wants to broaden his/her field of experiencing (awareness)-youths' search for broadening awareness.
-With them, there is an intentional search for:
+Youths feel that the everyday, senseless, routine life and routine experiencing do not satisfy them and that there must be more sense to life than this.
+He wants to broaden his field of experiencing (awareness)-youths' search for broadening awareness.
+With them there is an intentional search for: